 - Smashing the cucumbers helps them rapidly absorb the flavor of the vinegar and garlic.

-- 1 whole English cucumber, washed, peeled in any especially thick areas (see note above)
+- 1 whole English cucumber, washed, peeled in any especially thick areas (see note)

 - Kosher salt